Asheq/dotfiles/.sh/README.md

-Everything in this directory should be 100% POSIX-compliant.
+Everything in this directory should be 100% POSIX-compliant
-TODO-L: Ensure that this is true.
-Run do-static-analysis.sh and fix issues.